-Table Name Base II Base Information Population Approach Source Mothedology Accumptio
+Table Name Base Informatio n Population Approach 0 Mathadalam

-Table Name Reference ltem Actual / Estimate Source Methodology Assumptio
+Table Name Reference Item Actual / Estimate Source Methodology Assumptions

 PypIT revenue billing system for

 the reporting period.
 A Subject

 Matter Expert mapped the

 revenue service types against

 the relevant 'Service description'

 categories based on the nature

-of the underlying revenue

-transactions and customer
+of the underlying revenue transactions and customer

 contracts.

+contracts.

+Where a service exists but has

+not been used by a customer

+during the year it is considered

+to not be a service provided.

 Provided to non-related parties

 All services were provided to

 non-related parties as sourced

 from PypIT.

 Provided to related parties

+·

 No services were provided to

 related parties.